Victory Road (2020): Storylines

-On July 18, at Slammiversary, Kylie Rae won a Gauntlet for the Gold match to become number one contender for the Knockouts Championship, and on that same night, Deonna Purrazzo defeated Jordynne Grace to win said Knockouts title for the first time.
+On July 18, at Slammiversary, Kylie Rae won a Gauntlet for the Gold match to become number one contender for the Impact Knockouts Championship, and on that same night, Deonna Purrazzo defeated Jordynne Grace to win said Knockouts title for the first time.
 On the September 22 episode of Impact!, Rae announced that she was challenging Purrazzo for the Knockouts Championship at Bound for Glory.
 The following week, Purrazzo was told that she was going to defend her title against Susie at Victory Road.
 During that same episode, Susie was concerned that her friend Rae would be mad if she won the Knockouts Championship, but Rae said she would rather face her for the title at Bound for Glory than a bully like Purrazzo.

 On the September 1 episode of Impact!, Jordynne Grace interrupted Knockouts Champion Deonna Purrazzo's Black Tie Affair, congratulating her for pushing her to the limits during both of their title matches, but said that her reign would not last long.
 Tenille Dashwood made her return to Impact and announced that she was coming after Purrazzo's title.
 Grace told her that she was not in line for a title opportunity because she never shows up for work.
 The two would have a match on the September 22 episode of Impact!, with Dashwood winning after a distraction from her photographer Kaleb with a K. The following week, Grace would win the rematch after Kaleb's distraction failed and she made Dashwood submit.
 Afterwards, Kaleb challenged Grace to another match on behalf of Dashwood at Victory Road.

 On the August 11 episode of Impact!, Brian Myers made his in-ring return for the company, answering Eddie Edwards' open challenge for the Impact World Championship but was defeated.
 He went on to face Willie Mack in a trio of matches during Night 2 of Emergence and the September 8 and 15 episodes of Impact!, winning 2-1.
 The following weeks saw Myers butting heads with Tommy Dreamer, leading to the latter to challenge him at Victory Road.